| [Top] | [Contents] | [Index] | [ ? ] |

 image/*; gimp -8 %s audio/wav; wavplayer %s application/msword; catdoc %s ; copiousoutput ; nametemplate=%s.doc |

-that WAVE audio files should be played by wavplayer, and that
+that WAVE audio files should be played by wavplayer

 matching types.